 In this state of loss and grieving, sometimes you cannot even bear to hear other people laugh or talk about the good times they are having, or the exciting relationship they are in, because, why them?
 Why not you?

 So what do you do?
 Well, there is the stalking . . . the phone calls . . . the letters and the cards.
 There’s the sending of just one ticket to his favorite show with your note, saying you have the adjoining seat, “and wouldn’t it be fun?”
-There’s the sudden showing up at his/her place, too.
+There’s the sudden showing up at his place, too.
 How do I know these tactics?
-Because I’ve done it all, and I’m here to say there is another way.
+Because I’ve done it all.
+And then there’s the endless searching through online forums and divorce advice articles, looking for a sliver of yourself in someone else’s story.
+I’m here to say there is another way.

 Facing reality after being rejected is very difficult.
 It may help to remember that THE ACCEPTANCE OF REJECTION IS REJECTION!
 Please think about that.

 Think about a time when you may have rejected someone, not necessarily a boyfriend, but anyone in your life; and then think about the importance of his reaction and how it impacted you.
 Think about it a lot, and eventually, you will come to realize that accepting someone rejection is also a form of rejection that you spin back.
 From the point of view of your Ex, the fact that you accepted his rejection is also a rejection of him.
 It’s a game, but a game, as we used to say in Brooklyn, “on the square;” meaning a game that is serious and has consequences.